chrjabs/rustsat/glucose/README.md

 # rustsat-glucose - Interface to the Glucose SAT Solver for RustSAT

-The Glucose SAT solver be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.
+The Glucose SAT solver to be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.

 ## Glucose Version